Communities

 Many thanks!
 How did you happen upon Dominique Legallois's article?
 Google?

-PSTH‭ wrote over 2 years ago
+PSTH‭ wrote about 3 years ago

 Many thanks!
 How did you happen upon Dominique Legallois's article?
 Google?

-Jirka Hanika‭ wrote over 2 years ago
+Jirka Hanika‭ wrote about 3 years ago

 I certainly didn't know about the article nor about that particular theory before I started researching, and I did find it referenced online.
 I drew a lot of insight and further references from here: https://french.stackexchange.com/questions/2945/the-meaning-and-etymology-of-histoire-de-histoire-que and from other places.
 If you are asking me how to replicate such searches: first you need to explore the semantic field of the phrase, identify the oldest uses in time, place, and meaning, and if you are lucky, somebody already walked that path and left behind an intelligible theory.
 Then you need to double check whether you can find additional evidence for or against it - that's important to try because the first theory that you run into may not be the best available one, in fact a lot of etymology speculation found online is rather naive and easy to debunk.
 Sometimes you might end up a bit unsure, like I did in this case.
 But the Legallois article is the best resource I found.